saikiranambati942/loanprocess-rest-service/README.md

 [`cmd`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/cmd "API documentation") package:
 ------------------------------------------------------------------------------------------------------------------

-The `cmd` package is the starting point of our application.
-This has a `loanapiserver` folder which contains loanapiserver.go file where the main function of our application resides.
+ `cmd` package is the initial point of the application where `loanapiserver` is the placeholder for loanapiserver.go(starting point of application)

 [`internal`](https://github.com/saikiranambati942/loanprocess-rest-service/tree/master/internal "API documentation") package:
 ----------------------------------------------------------------------------------------------------------------------------

-The `internal` package contains the source code which is internal to our application.
+ `internal` package contains the private code internal to our application, has below `handlers`:
-This has `handlers` folder where our application code exists.

-`handlers` folder contains the below handlers:
 LoanInitiate handler handles the requests of initiation of loan (`loaninitiate_handler.go`)

 Payment handler handles the loan repayment requests (`loanpayment_handler.go`)